Vacuum Extraction Injury

 • Subdural hematoma (bleeding within the skull or brain)

-Long Term Effects of Vacuum Extraction
+Long-Term Effects of Vacuum Extraction

 While possible risks exist for the baby to sustain minor injuries during a vacuum delivery, it is also possible for them to receive severe traumatic birth injuries.
-Long term effects of vacuum extraction injuries not only include spinal injuries, brain damage, and paralysis, but also, developmental delays, cerebral palsy, and even death.
-All of these injuries can be emotionally taxing and require significant medical attention, including physical therapy, surgeries, assistive devices, and other financial burdens.
+Long-term effects of vacuum extraction injuries include:

-Vacuum Extraction Injury Attorneys
+Schedule a Free Consultation with Our Vacuum Extraction Injury Attorneys Today

 HERE’S WHAT OUR CLIENTS HAVE TO SAY: